 “Partisan gerrymandering is an offense to democracy.
 It creates districts that are skewed and uncompetitive, denying voters the ability to elect representatives who fairly reflect their views.”

-But that’s exactly what Wang designed the PGP to do, cloaked in the inviolability of academia and the unarguability of statistics.
+But it seems that’s exactly what Wang designed the PGP to do, cloaked in the inviolability of academia and the unarguability of statistics.

 A more apt title might have been Let Math Save Our Democrats.